ENVIRONMENT & SUSTAINABILITY POLICY

 No leather or fur materials or components are to be used.
 Wool/feather/down from verifiable high-welfare sources; recycled sources to be used where appropriate.

 Single use packaging to be avoided where a reusable option is appropriate.
 Plastics to be recycled where this material is required; paper/card high recycled content; metal packaging 100% recycled content; packaging designed for easy recyclability including directions to the end user for disposal.

 Products should be designed for longevity where they are not inherently single use; products should be recyclable at end of use, including design for disassembly where required

 UK sourcing where possible; where UK suppliers source materials elsewhere they should still comply with materials standards as above

 2. Future commitments

 We have made the following commitments to reduce the impacts of our operations:

 2.1.
-Eliminate single use plastics from our supply chain and packaging by 2023
+Eliminate single use plastics from our supply chain and packaging by the end of 2024

 2.2.
-Require all cotton to be GOTS or BCI verified fabric by 2022
+Require all cotton to be GOTS or BCI verified fabric by by the end of 2024

 2.3.
 Measure the greenhouse gas footprint (all scopes) of our operations and implement a trajectory to Net Zero by 2050